microsoft/pxt-adafruit/olddocs/js/serial-library.md

 You should be good.
 Feel free to hit `Setup` > `Save Setup` in the menus to erase the default configuration file with a new one so that you don't have to type in the settings again.

-Please note that Windows will assign you a different COM port if you plug in another micro:bit.
-If you're juggling between micro:bits, you'll have to change the COM port every time.
+Please note that Windows will assign you a different COM port if you plug in another @boardname@.
+If you're juggling between @boardname@s, you'll have to change the COM port every time.

 ### Alternative Windows setup with Putty